utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 You can change a team member's roles from your [team dashboard](https://go.postman.co/settings/team/members).

-Search for a specific user by typing their name or email in the search field.
+Search for a specific user by typing their name or email address in the search field.
 You can also filter users by role type.
 Select the roles next to the user you'd like to update, then select the roles you'd like to assign or remove.
 Select **Update Roles** to confirm your changes.

 <img alt="Edit team roles" src="https://assets.postman.com/postman-docs/v10/update-team-roles-v10.1.jpg"/>